Brand-new idol Society 2

-Brand-new idol Society 2 is the fourth album by Japanese idol group BiS released through the independent label Tsubasa Records on November 16, 2016.
+Brand-new idol Society 2 is the fourth album by Japanese idol group Bis.
+It was released through the independent label Tsubasa Records on November 16, 2016.
 The album is the first physical release by the group after their reformation in 2016, and features a brand-new lineup of members.
 The album consists of re-recorded versions of tracks from the group's independent label days, together with five new songs.
-An early version of the song "BiSBiS" featuring only Pour Lui was released as a free download on July 8, 2016, the day the group's reformation was announced.
+An early version of the song "BisBis" featuring only Pour Lui was released as a free download on July 8, 2016, the day the group's reformation was announced.
 The album version of the track has been re-recorded with the new members.
-All of the album's tracks were released on Soundcloud prior to the album's release, with the exception of "CHANGE the WORLD" which was released as a music video on YouTube.
+All of the album's tracks were released on SoundCloud prior to the album's release, with the exception of "Change the World" which was released as a music video on YouTube.